hrshdhgd/oakx-oger/README.md

 ## How it works

-This plugin implements an [OGER](https://github.com/OntoGene/OGER) wrapper.

-There are two possible inputs to this wrapper:
+There are two possible inputs to this plugin:
 1. A `.txt` file [`runoak -i oger:sqlite:obo:envo annotate --text-file text.txt`]
 2. Words that need to be annotated.[`runoak -i oger:sqlite:obo:envo annotate cultured organisms polar ecosystems atmospheric gas exchange`]